pfps/use-cases/README.md

-# MyNote
+# Use Cases

-This is the repository for MyNote.
+This is a proposal for the repository to hole use cases for the RDF-star working group.

 ## Remove everything from this line when you're done